talos/nyc-stabilization-unit-counts/README.md

     python download.py /path/to/addresses.tsv >/path/to/log.txt 2>&1 &

+### To download a single tax bill for many BBLS:

+    python download_direct.py YYYYMMDD /path/to/bbls.csv > path/to/log.txt 2>&1 &

 ### To parse the raw data into a CSV

 You'll probably want to background this too, as it takes a while.
 The text PDF